Study of Pegylated Interferon-Alfa 2b in Combination With PUVA Therapy In CTCL

-PURPOSE: This clinical trial is studying the side effects and best dose of PEG-interferon alfa-2b when given together with ultraviolet light therapy in treating patients with stage IB, stage II, stage III, or stage IVA mycosis fungoides/Sezary syndrome.
+PURPOSE: This is a pilot study of dose-escalating pegylated IFN-α-2b and PUVA or NB-UVB.
+The purpose is to study the side effects and best dose of PEG-interferon alfa-2b to be given together with ultraviolet light therapy in patients with stage IB, stage II, stage III, or stage IVA mycosis fungoides/Sezary syndrome (CTCL).

 Patients receive PEG-interferon alfa-2b subcutaneously once weekly for 12 months in the absence of disease progression or unacceptable toxicity.
-Patients also receive oral psoralen 1.5-2 hours prior to ultraviolet light A treatment.
-Treatment with UV light therapy repeats 2-3 times weekly until complete remission is achieved and then once every 4-6 weeks for up to 1 year in the absence of disease progression or unacceptable toxicity.
+Patients also receive UV light therapy (either PUVA or NB-UVB).

 Health-related quality of life is assessed periodically using the FACT-BRM, FACT-G, and FACT-CTCL questionnaires.